opnfv/functest/docs/release/release-notes/functest-release.rst

 Test results
 ============

-The Functest scenario status on October 20, 2017 can be seen on http://testresults.opnfv.org/functest/euphrates/
+The Functest scenario status on December 15, 2017 can be seen on http://testresults.opnfv.org/functest/euphrates/

 Test logs are available in: